-Sarah joined the Great Potentials team in May 2008 to support the foundation in its fundraising, sponsorship and communications activities.
-Sarah attained her Graduate Diploma in Communications and PR in 2005 and prior to joining Great Potentials she worked in communications for another charitable organisation.
+Sarah joined the Great Potentials team in December 2012 to support the foundation in its fundraising, sponsorship and communications activities.

 Judy Jarvie joined Great Potentials in January 2010 as Office Administrator.
 Prior to joining Great Potentials, Judy had a varied career including being a Secondary School teacher, Pharmacist, full-time mother and PA.
 She is delighted to be assisting in the work of Great Potentials and the Foundation’s programmes.
 Judy’s prime responsibility is the smooth running of Great Potentials’ National Office and to offer any assistance to HIPPY sites, the Papakura Family Service Centre and MATES schools as required.

 BC – Fundraising Coordinator

 Louise joined the Great Potentials team in 2014 to support the fundraising, marketing and events functions of Great Potentials.
 Prior to joining Great Potentials Louise spent several months volunteering with children in Uganda and worked in the music industry.